-By clearing all your environmental, heavy metal and food allergies from the NAET protocol, we strengthen the immune system, improve digestion and absorption.
+By clearing all your environmental, heavy metal, and food allergies from the protocol, we strengthen the immune system, improve digestion and absorption.
 This allows the body to get the necessary nutrients, which are essential for life. without causing any reactions.

 One allergen is cleared per visit.
 Each individual has a different genetic makeup and health history so the number of sessions required varies from one individual to another.
 For some people, allergens are cleared immediately however, for others it may take many sessions to accomplish the desired results.

 Some people might raise their eyebrows and ask, “Can you really eliminate my Environmental allergy?”
-NAET answers with a resounding “YES!”
+We answer with a resounding “YES!”

-NAET evaluation may reveal energy interference in the lung, stomach, spleen, and large intestine meridians.
-Environmental allergy can be eliminated in most cases, when the allergens are identified, and desensitized through NAET.
+Our evaluation may reveal energy interference in the lung, stomach, spleen, and large intestine meridians.
+Environmental allergy can be eliminated in most cases when the allergens are identified and desensitized.